sonyahack1/HackTheBox/HTB_Support_Windows/HTB_Support_Windows_10.08.2025.md

 ---

-**Note** In many organizations, administrators create and configure special accounts for applications or services that access Active Directory through LDAP.
+`Note`: In many organizations, administrators create and configure special accounts for applications or services that access Active Directory through LDAP.
 The purpose of such an account is to give the application access to information about users, groups, and computers.

 ---